 Clearly, some are under the impression that using English words in conversation makes them sound branché, or dans le coup (“in.”)

-Andrée Laffitte would not be impressed and would just scratch her head.
-Andrée Laffitte would be right, and she had no patience avec les snobs.
-Advertisers would have lost Andrée Laffitte at “design,” with no hope of a “come back…”
+Andrée would not be impressed and would just scratch her head.
+Andrée would be right, and she had no patience avec les snobs.
+Advertisers would have lost Andrée at “design,” with no hope of a “come back.”

-I am personally scratching my head and wondering what les Immortels (the Immortals,) have been up to lately… For those of you who are not familiar with l’Académie Française, it is a true French institution.
+I am personally scratching my head and wondering what les Immortels (the Immortals,) have been up to lately.
+For those of you who are not familiar with l’Académie Française, it is a true French institution.
 La crème de la crème.
-Le Cardinal de Richelieu created this unique body in 1635, when it became a priority for King Louis XIII to unify the French around a common language.
-The Académie members were assigned a very important mission: Creating a thorough encyclopedia reflecting the richness of the French Language.
+Le Cardinal de Richelieu created this unique circle in 1635, when it became a priority for King Louis XIII to unify the French around a common language.
+The Académie members were assigned a very important mission, creating a thorough encyclopedia reflecting the richness of the French Language.
 To date, nine editions have been published.

 |L’Institut de France